cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P2 talks about [MeasurementAPI] format as messay while pandas format is easier to read/work with, see block starting with "Yeah, I don't I'll describe"
    - P5 (Implying data will come from an annotation-based tool like [MeasurementAPI]) ". . .now we can also look into dependencies between these **annotated regions**."
    - P8 - "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
+   - P7 - 'their data model' "Again, this is all synthetic, this is the second piece of their data model.
+We can just do it this way.
+Then down here."
+   - P7 "So this implementation depends a lot on the specific tool you're looking at."

 #### Data sourcing is part of the model